How to: Localize Code

 Open each resource file and add localized strings.
 Use the same string IDs in each file.

-Change the Deployment Type property of each resource file to AppGlobalResource to cause each file to deploy to the server's App_GlobalResources folder.
+Change the value of the Deployment Type property of each resource file to AppGlobalResource to cause each file to deploy to the server's App_GlobalResources folder.

-Leave the Build Action property of each file as Embedded Resource.
+Leave the value of the Build Action property of each file as Embedded Resource.

 Embedded resources are compiled into the project's DLL.